emacsmirror/evil-keypad/README.md

 **Evil Keypad is designed to:**

-* Execute `C-x`, `C-c`, `M-` (Meta), and `C-M-` (Control-Meta) based sequences using simple, sequential keypresses.
+* Make Emacs commands ergonomic by replacing modifier key chords with simple sequential keypresses
-* Integrate smoothly with Evil's modal editing (or be used standalone).
+* Guide you through command sequences with live suggestions and completions via `which-key`
-* Preserve Emacs's native command namespace—no rebinding of standard commands is necessary.
+* Work naturally with Evil's modal editing while remaining useful for non-Evil users
-* Provide live suggestions for next keys via `which-key` after a prefix is entered.
+* Preserve all native Emacs keybindings without any manual rebinding needed

 ## Installation